punch-mission/punchbowl/README.md

 `punchbowl` is the science calibration code for [the PUNCH mission](https://punch.space.swri.edu/).

 > [!CAUTION]
-> This package will likely undergo breaking changes during commissioning (the first few months after launch).
+> This package will likely have breaking changes during commissioning (the first few months after launch).
 > Stability is not promised until v1.

 ## Accessing the data